- What Makes Telescopes So Expensive?

 There is obviously a risk with buying privately that the gear might be damaged and it might not be obvious at first, especially to a beginner.

-Some astronomy retailers like OPT or Amazon also sell used gear.
+Some astronomy retailers (as well as Amazon) also sell used gear.
 With these, you can have a bit more confidence in what they are selling, but it will likely cost more than buying privately.

 How much should you spend on a telescope?